Shellchuck/4Charity/README.md

 </ul>
 <hr><br>
-Building of the application is still in progress and is likely to be completed by the end of February.
+Building of the application is still in progress and is likely to be completed in the mid of March.